 Default Join Role

 Before adding users you first need to check the default join role is as desired.
 By default, this will be set to Standard, meaning new members will only have the ability to view the group, not share or manage it.
 By changing the default join role, new users of the group will automatically inherit this role.
 The three options, Standard, Contributor, and Admin are explained in the below image and in the 'Member Roles' section of this article.

 Adding Members - Local Group

-Once there, click the Add Members + button in the top right of the page.
+Then, click the Add Members + button in the top right of the page.

 You will then see a search box, type in the name of the person you want to add and select their account from the list.

 A list of your Group's members will then appear as they are added.

 Alternatively, you can click the Add Organisation button if you want to add all users from your Organisation to your group.